The School of Graduate Studies is pleased to announce the Council of Ontario Universities (COU) 2024-25 Autism Scholars Awards Competition.

 Hamilton, Ontario L8S 4L8

-Note: The applicant must ask each assessor to upload their appraisal electronically (using file name: Autism_ Applicant’s Last Name), directly to MacDrive by Tuesday, December 1, 2020.
+The applicant must ask each assessor to upload their appraisal electronically (using file name: Applicant’s Last Name_Autism Letter_Assessor’s Last name), directly to MacDrive by Friday, December 1, 2023.